uncbiag/easyreg/doc/source/notes/walk_through_demos.rst

 1. Demos on toolkit methods (NiftyReg, ANTsPy, Demons)
 2. Demos on optimization-based mermaid model (vSVF and RDMM)
 3. Demos on evaluating pretrained learning-based mermaid model (vSVF and RDMM)
-4. Demos on training learning-based mermaid model(vSVF and RDMM)
+4. Demos on evaluating learning-based mermaid model(vSVF and RDMM)
+5. Demos on training learning-based mermaid network
+6. Demos on training VoxelMorph (cvpr and miccai version)
+7. Demos on training `Brainstorm <https://arxiv.org/abs/1902.09383>`_
+8. Demos on data augmentation (optimization and learnt version)

 *Demos for RDMM on synthesis data is put in mermaid repository. if you are interested in that, please refer to mermaid tutorial.*